Back to Calculator

 BDNF (Brain-Derived Neurotrophic Factor) Biochemistry

 A protein that supports neuronal survival, growth, and synaptic plasticity.
 Peptides like Semax and P21 upregulate BDNF expression, contributing to their nootropic effects.
+Low BDNF is associated with depression and cognitive decline.

 Bioavailability Pharmacology